The Best Places for Expatriates to Work in Europe

 Perhaps best known for housing the EU headquarters, Brussels is more than just a political heartland.

-The home of the European Union and Belgium’s capital city, Brussels is a place where you will find many foreign expats, meaning most will not be made to feel like an outsider when living in this truly cosmopolitan city.
+The home of the European Union and Belgium’s capital city, Brussels is a place where you will find many foreign expatriates, meaning most will not be made to feel like an outsider when living in this truly cosmopolitan city.
 There are numerous large corporations with offices in the Belgian capital allowing for a good number of International tax job opportunities to be found in the city.
-Brussels’ central European location is another facet that makes working in Brussels very attractive to expats.
+Brussels’ central European location is another facet that makes working in Brussels very attractive to expatriates.
 Transport is also efficient and reliable, not just locally, but to all of Belgium’s neighbouring countries and their major cities, making it easy for commuters and those who work between countries.

 For when work is done and you have some free time on your hands, there is plenty of places to explore and no shortage of restaurants and bars to relax in.
-For those who enjoy the outdoors, Brussels is one the greenest cities in Europe and has a variety of open public spaces and parks, which are great for adults and children alike.
+For those who enjoy the outdoors, Brussels is one of the greenest cities in Europe and has a variety of open public spaces and parks, which are great for adults and children alike.